Johailg/kv-cache-prefetcher/README.md

 **"Lead time is cheap" is conditional on the local window.** With W=32 the curve is logarithmically cheap.
 Without it the same measurement blows up, see `leadtime.csv`.
 Every real system keeps a local window so the claim stands, but the window is part of the architecture and has to be stated that way.

 **The oracle is a ceiling, not a method.** Nothing here is actually prefetched.
 No transfer counts, no measured speedup, and the contiguity advantage is unmeasured — which is the entire systems rationale for block granularity in the first place.

+---

+## Related work

+I have not done a citation-graph novelty pass, so there is no "to our knowledge" claim anywhere in this repo, and there should not be one until that pass happens.

+Two things a reader of this literature will want disambiguated:

+**Against ReSA** (Rectified Sparse Attention, 2506.04108), which sweeps a refresh interval over the same 16 to 128 range and finds the same saturation.
+The error source is different.
+ReSA's interval bounds how long errors in the cached KV *values* accumulate, because under sparse decoding each new token's K/V is computed from an already-approximate attention output, so the cache contents drift.
+My L bounds how long the *selection* stays stale, with cache contents exact throughout.
+Value drift versus selection staleness.
+Skimming their Figure 9 next to my curve will conflate them.

+**On the decomposition.** Splitting total loss into an oracle gap, an indexer gap and a realization gap is not mine — "How Much Dense Attention is Necessary?"
+(2606.07703) uses it as the organizing principle of the paper, on prefill in hybrid models.
+Mine is the decode-side counterpart with a lead-time axis they do not have.

+**On blocks beating clusters**, see the note in Phase 2.
+ClusterKV (DAC'25) and LouisKV argue the opposite; my claim is that their comparisons conflate grouping with estimator.

+## Acknowledgments

+Compute for the Phase 2 harvests and the Delta runs was provided through ACCESS allocation **CIS240055**, "AI efficiency research projects", on **NCSA Delta**, shared by **Prof. Minjia Zhang** (SSAIL, UIUC).
+Prof. Zhang also gave the feedback that redirected this work from attention recovery to end-to-end accuracy, which is the reason Phase 2 exists in its current form.